IsarNejad/IsarNejad.github.io/_pages/about.md

 # Latest News

 {: .amaranth-deep-purple}
+### November 2024 - I have two papers which will be presented at the EMNLP this week.

+The first paper is on evaluating eight large language models in moral reasoning.
+This is joint work with Rongchen Guo, Hillary Dawkins, Kathleen C. Fraser, and Svetlana Kiritchenko, and looks at how LLMs, despite their built-in safeguards, can be easily misused to justify harmful language.
+We also highlighted that they might be used to understand the roots of harmful beliefs to design well-informed interventions.
+Check out the full paper [Here](https://lnkd.in/eNeN_J7u).

+The second paper is on Gender Resolution in Speaker-Listener Dialogue Roles and is joint work with Hillary Dawkins and Jackie Lo.
+Check out this paper at [Here](https://aclanthology.org/2024.wmt-1.25/).

+{: .amaranth-deep-purple}
 ### November 2024 - Our work on the role of language technologies in immigration settlement has been featured in the Knowledge Mobilization for Settlement Series [Here](https://km4s.ca/publication/social-and-ethical-risks-posed-by-general-purpose-llms-for-settling-newcomers-in-canada-2024/) and [Here](https://km4s.ca/publication/human-centered-ai-applications-for-canadas-immigration-settlement-sector-2024/) and also in [The McGill Daily](https://www.mcgilldaily.com/2024/11/bridging-culture-with-code/).

 Many thanks to Marco Campana and Raihana Kamal for spreading the word!